The ruins of the ancient city are located on a large mound, with remains from the Canaanite, Israelite and Persian/Hellenistic periods.

 This web page details the Biblical periods in Tel Kedesh.
 The ruins of the ancient city are located on a large mound, with remains from the Canaanite, Israelite and Persian/Hellenistic periods.

-An overview of Tel Kedesh is described in a separate web page.
+An overview of Tel Kedesh is detailed in a separate web page.

-Tel Kedesh is located above the Kedesh valley It is composed of an an ancient mound (with North and South hills) and a lower east hill, with a spring in the center.
+Tel Kedesh is located above the Kedesh valley It is composed of an an ancient mound (with North and South hills) and a lower east hill, with a spring in the center between both hills.

-The ancient Biblical mound (which was inhabited until the Hellenistic period) is quite large - 900 m from north to side, with a total size of 20-25 acres.
+The ancient Biblical mound (which was inhabited until the Hellenistic period) is spread over the North and South hills on the west side of the spring.
+It is quite large – 900 m from north to side, with a total size of 20-25 acres.
 Its boundaries are marked in yellow in the center of the map below.